integratedmodelling/im.aries.global/README.md

 # Global supply-demand ecosystem service models for ARIES

-This project contains a baseline conceptualization of ecosystem services (ES) supply and demand for the ARIES platform.
+This project contains a baseline conceptualization of ecosystem services (ES) supply and demand for the [ARIES](http://aries.integratedmodelling.org) platform.
 The logical statements, data and models provided here are used in ARIES to answer queries for commonly recognized ES value metrics when not enough information is available to build detailed, dynamic flow models.

-The models built by ARIES using such statements have, in general, similar resolution and conceptual detail as those available in other ES assessment toolkits such as InVEST or ESTIMAP.
+The models built by ARIES using this knowledge have, in general, similar resolution and conceptual detail as those available in other ES assessment toolkits such as InVEST or ESTIMAP.
 Some of the methods implemented in this project are inspired by or derived from others; when so, sources are credited in the documentation built